 The resulting model, available for download, contains the following:

-A. Monthly revenue projections for each revenue stream.
+- Monthly revenue projections for each revenue stream.

-B. Monthly variable and dynamically determined operating costs.
+- Monthly variable and dynamically determined operating costs.

-C. Yearly salaries and overhead costs.
+- Yearly salaries and overhead costs.

-D. Monthly working capital and fixed asset projections.
+- Monthly working capital and fixed asset projections.

-F. Annual income statement, balance sheet, and cash flow statement.
+- Annual income statement, balance sheet, and cash flow statement.

-G. Valuation and funding needs.
+- Valuation and funding needs.

-H. Break-even analysis and financial summary.
+- Break-even analysis and financial summary.

-I. Customer lifetime value calculation for each revenue stream.
+- Customer lifetime value calculation for each revenue stream.

-Victoria Yampolsky, CFA, is the President and Founder of the Startup Station, a comprehensive financial resource for early stage startups.
-She evaluates the financial feasibility of business models and specializes in the financial modeling and valuation of pre-revenue companies.
-Since founding the Startup Station in 2013, she has advised companies across more than ten industries, ranging from technology, manufacturing, and consumer products to media, entertainment, and fashion.
+Victoria Yampolsky, CFA, is President and Founder of The Startup Station, a comprehensive resource for modeling and valuing early-stage startups.
+She specializes in the financial modeling and valuation of pre-revenue companies and evaluates the financial feasibility of business models.
+Since founding The Startup Station in 2013, she has advised companies across more than ten industries, ranging from technology, manufacturing, and consumer products to media, entertainment, and fashion.

-She has also created a finance curriculum for early stage founders and launched the educational arm of the Startup Station in 2015.
-Since then, more than 1,000 founders have attended her online and in-person finance classes and learned the basics of financial modeling, valuation, and startup financing.
+She also created a finance curriculum for early-stage founders and launched The Startup Station's educational program in 2015.
+Since then, hundreds of founders have attended The Startup Station finance classes and learned the basics of financial modeling, valuation, and startup financing.

 Victoria is an advisor to DreaMe, Opkix, and Stringflix, as well as a founder of several ventures in media and entertainment.
-Previously, Victoria worked for the Deutsche Bank Research Department and performed IT consulting for CapGemini's Financial Services Division.
+Previously, Victoria worked for Deutsche Bank and was a technology consultant with CapGemini's Financial Services Division.
 Victoria holds a Bachelor's Degree, Cum Laude, in Computer Science, with a minor in Mathematics, from Cornell University and an MBA, with honors, from Columbia Business School.
 Victoria is also on the Advisory Board of the Computing and Information Science (CIS) Department of Cornell University.